spryker/docker-sdk/docs/02-development-usage/01-choosing-a-mount-mode.md

 >
 > Outcome:
 > - You know how to choose a mount mode based on an OS.
-> - You understand how synchronization file mode works.
+> - You understand how synchronization mount modes work.

 This document describes mount modes and how you can choose one.